Guide to estate planning

 For help developing a comprehensive estate plan that covers all necessary issues, it’s recommended that you seek independent legal advice.
 Your lawyer will be able to help you get started and provide expert advice tailored to your personal needs.

-How can a will or estate plan benefit me?
+How can an estate plan benefit me?

 There are several important benefits to estate planning, including: